top of page

 Dickson Hall 227

-Dr. Yang is an Assistant Professor of Psychology at Montclair State University.
+Dr. Yang is an Associate Professor of Psychology at Montclair State University.
 Previously, she was a Research Associate Professor at Sun Yat-sen University in Guangzhou, China.
 She graduated with a Ph.D. from the University of Alabama with a concentration in Developmental & Cognitive Psychology and a minor in Quantitative Psychology.

 Dr. Yang's research interests focus on spatial cognition in adults, children, and individuals with intellectual/learning disabilities.
 She is interested in observing how people interact with and remember their environment in both cognitive and developmental contexts.